-The purpose of the Administration of Justice Grant Program is to fund programs that support the process of operating the courts in an effective and expeditious manner.
+The purpose of the Improvements in the Administration of Justice (AOJ) Grant Program is to fund programs that support the process of operating the courts in an effective and expeditious manner.
 The Florida Bar Foundation considers the following five areas to be conducive to the administration of justice:

 - Enhancing civil legal services through innovative and cost-effective means;

 - Providing direct civil legal services either to groups of clients currently underserved by legal aid providers or in an area of representation (whether substantive or geographical) that cannot be or is not effectively served by individual qualified civil legal aid providers;

 - Improving the operation and management of the court and justice systems;